xypron/debian-image/README.md

 ==============================================================

-This project provides files to generate a Debian SD card image for the Hardkernel Raspberry Pi 3 Model B Plus.
+This project provides files to generate a Debian SD card image for the Raspberry Pi 3 Model B Plus.

 The following command installs the dependencies: